-Mayonnaise Press is committed to making works on paper that produce minimal marks on our natural world.
+The Lighthouse Works is committed to making works on paper that produce minimal marks on our natural world.
 We print only on sustainable papers: Crane Lettra, made with cotton remnants from the garment industry (tree free), and Mohawk Papers, which use the highest possible percentage of post- consumer content and are produced in a carbon-neutral, Green Seal Certified process utilizing wind energy.

-Our Community Printshop would love to expand, but antique equipment is often rare and costly.
+Our Community Printshop would love to continue to expand, but antique equipment is often rare and costly.
 If you have any of the following items lying around, or happen to encounter them near a dumpster, we would gladly accept:

 Equipment donations may be tax-deductible.
 Please contact us to find out.

 This shop was made possible by generous contributions by

 Nan and Ted Danforth